Best Ulta Sunscreen: 5 Top Picks for Face and Body

 If you want…Look for…Top pick from this list

-One sunscreen that can cover face and body without drama A lotion texture that dries down non-sticky and stays comfortable on arms, legs, and neck La Roche-Posay Anthelios Melt-In Milk Sunscreen SPF 60
+One sunscreen that can cover face and body without drama A comfortable lotion texture, broad-spectrum protection, and enough water resistance for everyday outdoor use La Roche-Posay Anthelios Melt-In Milk Sunscreen SPF 60

-Sunscreen that acts like a makeup primer A clear, smoothing texture that reduces pilling and helps foundation sit evenly Supergoop!
+Sunscreen that acts like a makeup primer A clear, smoothing texture that helps reduce pilling and visible cast Supergoop!
 Unseen Sunscreen SPF 40

-Daily face SPF when you are breakout-prone or using acne treatments A lightweight formula that does not feel greasy and layers well over a simple moisturizer EltaMD UV Clear Broad-Spectrum SPF 46
+Daily face SPF when you are breakout-prone or using acne treatments A lightweight formula that feels less greasy and layers easily over simple skincare EltaMD UV Clear Broad-Spectrum SPF 46

-A mineral option that looks more like skin than chalk A tinted mineral sunscreen that sets down and can double as light coverage La Roche-Posay Anthelios Mineral Tinted Sunscreen SPF 50
+A mineral option that looks more like skin than chalk A tinted mineral sunscreen that helps offset white cast and can stand in for light coverage La Roche-Posay Anthelios Mineral Tinted Sunscreen SPF 50

 The Reapplication Plan That Actually Works (Even With Makeup)